vivaria/edisonrul.ing/docs/source/cards/witch-of-the-black-rose.md

-# WITCH OF THE BLACK ROSE
+# Witch Of The Black Rose

 *   “This card cannot be Special Summoned” is not treated as an effect.
 *   If you have no cards in your Deck when you activate the effect of “Witch of the Black Rose,” you will lose the Duel.